leegee/home-news-broadcast/README.md

+# `home-news-broadcast`

+A fun package to make it easy to produce YouTube streams of life at home for my daughter at college.

+Drop in videos and images or YouTube links, edit the on-screen headlines and news ticker, add a stream key, and click to broadcast.

+Can be run through Vite or Electron.

 ## Synopsis

+    # Either
-    bun it
+    bun it           # Starts Electron including all services

-    # Or in dev:
+    # Or

-    bun dev
-    bun electron:dev # either
+    bun dev          # Starts Vite
-    bun servers      # or
+    bun servers      # and the servers

 ## Installation